 By Adrienne Carey Hurley

 This text provides an important antidote to the reductionist arguments about guns and gun violence today, and forms part of just the sort of conversation that ought to be going on instead.
-Her discussion makes many of the very arguments I most want to make, linking political repression, corruption, contamination, problems attributable to or related with the Japan-U.S. relationship, controlling and numbing education systems, incarceration of youth, and lack of any real opportunity for children and adolescents to develop an analysis of “what’s wrong,” of what is perpetuating the inter-generational cycle so that they can acquire enough agency to offer some self-preserving resistance.
+Her discussion makes many of the very arguments I most want to make, linking structural rigidity, political repression, corruption, problems attributable to or related with the Japan-U.S. military relationship, controlling and numbing education systems, incarceration of youth, and lack of any real opportunity for children and adolescents to develop an analysis of “what’s wrong,” of what is perpetuating inter-generational cycles of psychological and social death, such that they can acquire enough agency to offer some self-preserving resistance.

 The conditions producing parental abduction and the absence of joint parental custody in Japan fit neatly into this argument, lack of attention to which produces deep misrecognition that lack of time for and investment in subjective interaction of parent and child on a mass scale has fatal consequences.

 “If the state, as a parent, harms, how are individual parents, victims of poor parenting themselves, in any position to provide or create spaces in which their own children can thrive?
 They cannot unless they create corrective opportunities for intersubjective connection.” p.
 214